sidharthsajith/Groq-RAG/README.md

 **Sentence Transformers:**

 Sentence Transformers provide pre-trained models to generate numerical representations (embeddings) for text.
 These embeddings capture the semantic similarity between different pieces of text.
-Zenit uses the `all-MiniLM-L6-v2` model for this purpose.
+This program uses the `all-MiniLM-L6-v2` model for this purpose.

 **FAISS:**